electricbookworks/electric-book/_docs/images.md

 The first line is the image reference.
 As noted above, it consists of:

 *	an exclamation mark telling markdown that we're placing an image
-*	the `alt` attribute in square brackets
+*	the `alt` attribute in square brackets <!--- why do you call this an `alt` attribute?
+Should we not just describe it as the image's description?
+-->
 *	the path to the image file.

 The third line is the figure caption, followed by the kramdown tag `{:.figure}`, which lets our stylesheets format the `blockquote` as a figure.
 (For instance, preventing a page break between the image and the caption in print.)

-This will display like this.
+This will display like this. <!--- the image below is not displaying on web and is not in this repo.
+Should I create an images folder within the docs folder and put the image within it and change the image path?
+-->

 {% endraw %}